 - About the position

-- We have a vacancy for a doctoral fellowship in public-key cryptography, supervised by Jiaxin Pan, at the Department of Mathematical Sciences at NTNU starting in fall 2019.
+- A new PhD fellowship in Reduced order models for wind simulations of wind power plant is available at the Department of Mathematical Sciences at NTNU from fall 2019.
 The successful candidate will be offered a three-year position.
 The Department may offer a twelve month extension as a teaching assistant.
-The work place will be in Trondheim.
+The work place will be Trondheim.

 - Main duties and responsibilities